-Autogrill is the guarantor of its wholly owned subsidiary HMSHost Corporation's bonds (former Autogrill Group Inc.) resulting from bonded loans totalling US\$ 416 million as of 31 December 2012 (of which US\$ 266 million, due in January 2013, regularly paid off).
+Starting from 22 April 2013, after agreements made with the borrowers, Autogrill is no longer the guarantor of its wholly owned subsidiary HMSHost Corporation's bonds resulting from bonded loans totalling US\$ 416 million as of 31 December 2012 (of which US\$ 266 million, due in January 2013, regularly paid off) and from new bonded loans for US\$ 150 million and 200 US\$, due between 2020 and 2025.

-Autogrill is also the guarantor of HMSHost Corporation's bonds resulting from a new bonded loan subscribed in January 2013 for a total amount of US\$ 150 million.

 Consequently to any change in the control of HMSHost Corporation, these loans provide each bondholder with the right to obtain the early repayment of the bonds held.
-For the purposes of these bonded loans, a "change of control" is when one or more entities, other than the reference Shareholders, take action together to gain control or hold more than 50% of HMSHost Corporation shares with voting rights.
+For the purposes of these bonded loans, a "change of control" is when one or more entities, other than the reference Shareholders, take action together, including with their affiliates, to gain direct or indirect control of more than 50% of HMSHost Corporation shares with voting rights.